• Skip to primary navigation

 phulka

-I usually make the rotis instantly but I knead the dough and give punches to it so that the dough gets very soft.
-My video recipe below the written recipe shows how its made.
+I usually make the rotis instantly, but I knead the dough and give punches so that the dough gets very soft.
+My video recipe below the written recipe shows how it's made.

 • Jowar roti